-If an inmate believes a complaint is of a sensitive nature and he would be adversely affected if the complaint became known to the institution, he may file the complaint directly to the Regional Director.
-The inmate must explain, in writing, the reason for not filing the complaint with the institution.
-If the Regional Director agrees the complaint is sensitive, it shall be accepted and a response to the complaint will be processed.
-If the Regional Director does not agree the complaint is sensitive, the inmate will be advised in writing of that determination and the complaint will be returned.
-The inmate may then pursue the matter by filing a BP-9 at the institution.
+If an inmate reasonably believes the issue is sensitive and the inmates safety or well-being would be placed in danger if the request became known at the institution, he may file the complaint directly to the Regional Director, via a BP-229.
+You shall clearly mark Sensitive upon the request and explain, in writing, the reason for not filing the complaint with the institution.
+If the Regional Director agrees that the complaint is sensitive, it shall be accepted and a response to the complaint will be processed.
+If the Regional Director does not agree that the complaint is sensitive, you will be advised in writing of that determination.
+If the complaint is not determined to be sensitive, it will be returned.
+You may then pursue that matter by filing a BP-9 at the institution.